jrandj/aws-security-specialty/README.md

     * NAT Gateways are much preferred to NAT instances.
 They automatically scale, are more secure, patch automatically (but no SSH access) etc. They are not associated with security groups.

-    * A NAT is used to provide internet traffic to EC2 instances in private subnets.
+    * A NAT Gateway or instance is used to provide internet traffic to EC2 instances in private subnets.
 A Bastion is used to securely administer E2 instances (using SSH or RDP) in private subnets.
 In Australia they are called jump boxes.

     * An Internet Gateway allows instances with public IPs to access the internet.
 A NAT Gateway (or NAT instance) allows instances with no public IPs to access the internet.